 Plagiarism grading by human

-Reliability of human grading is mostly higher, but the subjective factor must be taken into account, so the work is cross-evaluated by several people.
-Mandatory establishment of inter-rater reliability – the degree of agreement or consistency between two or more raters who are independently rating the same paper.
+Reliability of human grading is mostly higher, but the subjective factor must be taken into account, so the work should be cross-evaluated by several people.
+The establishment of inter-rater reliability – the degree of agreement or consistency between two or more raters who are independently rating the same paper – is recommended.
 There are different statistical measures that can be used to assess inter-rater reliability, such as Cohen’s kappa, Fleiss’ kappa, and intraclass correlation coefficient (ICC).
 Grading consistency by humans takes longer and requires significantly more resources.

-Reliability of plagiarism checkers is lower, due to the possibility of false-positive results.
-However, plagiarism detection consistency is achieved faster and more accurately thanks to always objective technological methods.
+Reliability of plagiarism checkers is lower, due to the false-positive results possibility.
+However, plagiarism detection consistency is achieved faster and more accurately due to the always objective technological methods.

-The tool does not form the final verdict “Plagiarism”, this decision is always up to the person.
-All plagiarism checkers give a percentage of text similarity, an exact match of 3 words in a row – compared to millions of works the software will find in its databases or on the Internet.
-At the same time, PlagiarismChecker.org, for example, will analyze and highlight literally identical parts in red (percentage of identical matches relative to the entire text) and paraphrased text in orange (percentage of changes).
-Also, this tool is able to determine specific signs of AI use and authenticity of authorship (similarity of text style to other works of the same student and individual style).
+The tool does not form the final verdict, so the final decision is always up to the person.
+All plagiarism checkers give a percentage of text similarity, an exact match of three words in a row – compared to millions of works the software will find in its databases or on the Internet.

-Accordingly, the total percentage of similarity will be formed – and if it is higher than 25% – the work may be marked as plagiarism.
-The upper limit of similarity is different for different institutions, but in general academic integrity, policies usually allow 0-5% similarity.
-Such precision and completeness of analysis are not available during human grading.
+Accordingly, the total percentage of similarity will be formed.
+If it is higher than 25%, the work may be marked as plagiarism.
+The upper limit of similarity varies depending on the particular institution.
+In general, academic integrity policies usually allow 0-5% similarity.
+Such precision and completeness of analysis are not available by human grading.

 The Impact of Plagiarism Checkers on Grading Practices

-Today, ensuring academic integrity and plagiarism prevention is of utmost importance in the evaluation process in most institutes.
+Today, ensuring academic integrity and plagiarism prevention is of utmost importance.
 Only after determining the level of probable plagiarism, teachers begin to evaluate the work according to all other criteria.
 Originality checks changed the evaluation process in general.

 Top impacts: